mariadb-developers/java-quickstart/jdbc/README.md

 - [part2](part2/): Executing SQL statements using JDBC
 - [part3](part3/): Using connection pools (HikariCP)

-It also contains an example ([mariadb-pool](mariadb-pool/)) that shows how to use the connection pool included with the MariaDB JDBC driver.
+This directory also contains an example ([mariadb-pool](mariadb-pool/)) that shows how to use the connection pool included with the MariaDB JDBC driver.

 ## Running the apps